-Pharos, The Canadian-Hellenic Cultural Society was founded in 1980.
-Lectures are presented on all aspects of Greek culture - from ancient to modern.
-The final Pharos evening of each season is devoted to modern Greek traditions including dance and music.
-Meetings are held at 7:30 pm on the last Monday of October-November and January-April in the Upper Hall of the Hellenic Community Centre, 4500 Arbutus Street, Vancouver, British Columbia, Canada.
-Everyone is welcome.
+Pharos, The Canadian-Hellenic Cultural Society presents lectures on all aspects of Greek culture from ancient history, literature and archaeology to modern traditions including dance and music.
+Meetings are held at 7:30 pm on the last Monday of October-November and January-April in the Upper Hall of the Hellenic Community Centre, 4500 Arbutus Street, Vancouver, BC, Canada.
+Everyone is welcome: admission is by annual membership or donation at the door.

 Archers: Athens’ Technicolour Police Force